 Agricultural land in the Warrnambool and South West region occupies 18,062 square kilometres, or 69 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 4,028 square kilometres, or 15 per cent of the region.
 The most common land use by area is grazing modified pasture, which occupies 14,710 square kilometres or 56 per cent of the Warrnambool and South West region.

-Agriculture, forestry and fishing was the largest employment sector with 17,800 people, representing 27 per cent of the region's workforce.
-Accommodation and food services was the second largest employment sector with 7,300 people, followed by manufacturing with 6,200 people.
-Other important employment sectors in the region were retail trade, health care and social assistance, and education and training.
+Agriculture, forestry and fishing was the largest employment sector with 19,100 people, representing 29 per cent of the region's workforce.
+Accommodation and food services was the second largest employment sector with 6,600 people, followed by retail trade with 6,200 people.
+Other important employment sectors in the region were health care and social assistance; manufacturing; and construction.

 Value of agricultural production